Camping in the Serengeti National Park

 The next morning, the breakfast table was alive with discussion about our visitors the previous night.
 I asked our tour guide if he had experienced anything like that before, and he mentioned that he had.

-He informed us that the whooping calls we heard the hyenas make the night before are their way of communicating with each other, and his guess was that they were heading towards food somewhere on the plains below us.
-Hyenas are known to frequent the campgrounds in search of food, but since they passed thru so quickly they must have been on their way someplace else.
+He informed us that the whooping calls we heard the hyenas make the night before were their way of communicating with each other, and his guess was that they were heading towards food somewhere on the plains below us.
+Hyenas are known to frequent the campgrounds in search of food, but since they passed through so quickly they must have been on their way someplace else.

 We decided as a group that we would explore in the direction the hyenas headed after we finished our breakfast and packed up.
 It was raining that morning, and our day on safari in the Ndutu plains of the Serengeti would be a wet one.